HexHive/OSTEP-slides/11-process.md

 ---

+# Distinction program / process / thread

+* ***Program:*** consists of an executable on disk.
+Contains all information to boostrap a process
+* ***Process:*** a running instance of a program; has data section and stack initialized
+* ***Thread:*** a process can have multiple threads in the same address space (computing on the same data)

+---

 # Distinction between processes and threads

 * A thread is a "lightweight process" (LWP)
     * A thread consists of a stack and register state (stack pointer, code pointer, other registers).
     * Each process has one or more threads.

-> For example, two processes reading address `0xc0f3` may read different values.
+For example, two processes reading address `0xc0f3` may read different values.
-> While two threads in the same process will read the same value.
+While two threads in the same process will read the same value.

 ---

 # Requesting OS services

-* Processes can request services through system call API (Application Programming Interface).
+* Processes can request services through the system call API (Application Programming Interface).
 * System calls transfer execution to the OS (the OS generally runs at higher privileges, enabling privileged operations).